LCOGT/neoexchange/README.md

 ## History

+### 3.16.4
+* Add ability to return JSON versions of targets and ephemerides from the search and ephem endpoints for PTR support.

 ### 3.16.3
 * Add ability to update NEOexchange with new targets from the JPL SBObs endpoint in ptr_neos() method.
 * Add timeout and various failure modes catches for the JPL SBObs endpoint (Issue #661)